 Most people, you know, quickly forget the last website they visited.
 If they have numerous tabs open, they will most likely never discover your website again.

 We recommend that external links be opened in a new window or tab for a better user experience.
-The original web page is not lost in this manner, and people may keep viewing your website by switching back.
+However, the original web page is not lost in this manner, and people may keep viewing your website by switching back.

 Increased page views and user interaction on your site are other advantages of opening external links in a new window.
-Users are more likely to return to the previous tab and read the content in its entirety.
+In addition, users are more likely to return to the previous tab and read the content in its entirety.

 Users that spend more time on your website are more likely to subscribe to your email newsletter, follow you on social media, leave a remark, and purchase your items.

 Whenever possible, open links in the same browser tab or window.
 However, if you believe that creating a new tab or window would assist consumers in their work, don’t base your choice only on the link or content.